9 kitchen window treatment ideas for adding privacy without sacrificing style

 'Getting the right window dressing to fit the space is as important within the kitchen as it is with any other room in the house,' advises Amy Wilson, interior designer for 247 Blinds and 247 Curtains.
 'Opting for the wrong style for the space, or even failing to invest in a window dressing, can result in a room lacking style and cohesiveness.'

-1. Create a high-end look with shutters
+1. Create a cosy cottage look

 Grey shaker kitchen with white belfast sink and window with white shutters.